LauraChow77/GlobalUrbanMapper/prediction_code/README.md

 - `global_urban_mapping_os.ipynb`: A Colab notebook designed for executing the global urban mapping process.

 ## Making Predictions
-To initiate the urban mapping prediction with the `GUM` model, please refer to the instructions and code within `global_urban_mapping_opensource.ipynb`.
+To initiate the urban mapping prediction with the `GUM` model, please refer to the instructions and code within `global_urban_mapping_os.ipynb`.